gaph/dkkma/_posts/2015-03-25-inbound-marketing-how-to-get-started-in-5-minutes.md

 Use keywords and phrases that your prospects use to find you or a close competitor on Google.
 Don’t hesitate to ask your customers how they found you and listen carefully what sort of problems they are looking to solve - there’s something to write about right there!

 #### Social Publishing
-Share your content to maximise reach.
+Share your content to maximize reach.
 Concentrate on 1-2 social networks where your prospects spend most of their time.
 Do not try to do everything, everywhere.
 It’s only natural that one network will work better for you than another.

 ### 2. Convert